 One might note the tension between Collins’ claims that “adults in each family are aware of the opportunities that will be offered […] based on their political classification” (Collins 2012: 2), yet the average North Korean and particularly the younger Korean “is not aware of the impact that songbun has on their daily lives” (Collins 2012: 87).
 One must stretch the imagination to envision a repressive caste system, as exists in India, where the disadvantaged are often unaware of the impact of being that caste on their lives.

 Moreover, the relevance of songbun today is questionable.
 It is true that it appears to be relevant for the elite career positions and for people with the worst family background if they face criminal sentencing or wish to go to university (Sullivan 2012), which are commonly cited examples of songbun discrimination.
 There is little evidence that it results in extraordinary discrimination fundamentally worse than the discrimination of relative wealth in other contexts.
-Andrei Lankov (2011), the most-cited COI literature source, writes that “money nowadays is more important than social background” and ventures that “sometimes it seems that people with bad songbun tend to be more successful nowadays” due to their greater experience with the markets during the famine.
+Andrei Lankov, who is the most-cited COI literature source, writes that “money nowadays is more important than social background” and ventures that “sometimes it seems that people with bad songbun tend to be more successful nowadays” due to their greater experience with the markets during the famine (Lankov 2011).

 The point is that the most-repressed category of North Koreans is a tiny fraction of the 27 percent or more cited as belonging to the “hostile class.”
 At the very low end, a realistic range of the most-repressed persons is 0.18 percent to 0.48 percent of the DPRK population.
 These are said to currently face CAH in political detention centers or meet a strict definition of enforced disappearance.
 The analyst could aggregate COI estimates of all identified “hostile populations,” including all political and ordinary political prisoner populations and all secretly practicing Christians and all “enforced disappearances”, which would account for 2.1 – 3.2 percent of the DPRK population.
 The population of each of these groups will be shown to be deeply problematical – almost certainly exaggerations – in Chapter Two.
 Moreover, the figure does not account for the natural mortality of the 50,000 Korean War-era and the 50,000 Korean Japanese returnee era ‘enforced disappearances’ and the overlap between groups.
 It also fails to acknowledge the privileged returnees who continue to receive remittances from family in Japan and typically reside in Pyongyang, and the ordinary criminals who logically constitute part of the prisoner population.
 There are therefore logical grounds to believe the number of most-repressed Koreans is much lower than the 2.1 percent minimum bound based on COI statistics, perhaps even less than 1 percent.